dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 ## Quick Guide

-1. In data visualizer, create a pivot table using an event program indicator from COVID-19 Vaccination Registry program
+1. In data visualizer, create a pivot table using an event program indicator from Malaria case notification program
 - Visualization Type : Pivot Table
  - Data
    - Data Type : Program Indicator
-   - Program : COVID-19 Vaccination Registry program
+   - Program : Malaria case notification,investigation and response
-   - Program Indicator : Underlying conditions
+   - Program Indicator : MAL- CS - Cases detected through PCD
  - Period : Last 6 months
  - Org Unit : All Level 2 OUs

-2. Create a chart using program indicators from different program stages from COVID-19 Case-based Surveillance Program
+2. Create a chart using program indicators from different program stages from Malaria case notification program
-   1. Create the chart using
  - Visualization Type : Line Chart
  - Data
    - Data Type : Program Indicator
-         - Program : COVID-19 Case-based Surveillance Program
+   - Program :Malaria case notification program
    - Program Indicators :
-           - COVID-19 Symptoms present
-           - COVID-19 Symptoms present - death
-           - COVID-19 Symptoms present - recovered
+     - MAL-CS- Confirmed malaria cases
+     - MAL-CS- Indigenous (Local)
  - Period : This Year
  - Org Unit : All Level 2 OUs

-   2. Explain the visualization and where the data is coming from.
+   * Explain the visualization and where the data is coming from.
 Note that this type of chart can not be made in event visualizer.
-   3. Convert the chart to a pivot table.
+   * Convert the chart to a pivot table.
 Note that this type of table can not be made in event reports.
-   4. Convert the table to a map.
+   * Convert the table to a map.
 Note that you are now using the thematic layer to display your data, which has different options available compared to the event and TEI layer.

 STOP!
 Have them perform *Exercise 1* in the learner's guide.

-3. Create a map using a program indicator from the COVID-19 Case-Based Surveillance program
+3. Create a map using the thematic layer with the following inputs:
-   1. Create the chart using
 - Layer Type : Thematic
 - Data:
   - Item Type : Program Indicators
-        - Program : COVID-19 Case-Based Surveillance
+  - Program : Malaris case notification program
-        - Program Indicator : COVID-19 Suspected Cases
+  - Program Indicator : MAL-CS-Female
   - Leave the aggregation type as default
 - Period:
   - Period Type : Relative
-        - Period : Last 12 months
+  - Period : Last 6 months
   - Display Periods : Timeline
 - Org Units : All Level 2 OUs
 - Filter : None
 - Style : Bubble Map, Single Color Legend

-   2. Highlight the additional options available when using the thematic layer via program indicators
+  Highlight the additional options available when using the thematic layer via program indicators

 STOP!
 Have them perform *Exercise 2* in the learner's guide.

-4. Create an event report showing the number of relationships by TEI from the COVID-19 Case-based Surveillance Program
+4. Create an event report showing the number of relationships by TEI from the Case-based Surveillance Program.
-   1. Create the linelist using
+Create a line list table with the following inputs:

-      - Table Style : Line, Output Type : Enrollment
+   - Input Type : Enrollment
+   - Program Dimesions
-      - Program : COVID-19 Case-based Surveillance
+  - Program :Case-based Surveillance
-      - Stage : Stage 1 - Clinical examination and diagnosis
   - Data
-        - First Name, Surname
+    - Attributes : Given name, Family name
-        - Sign/Symptoms Present
+    - Data Element: Other Sign/Symptoms
-        - PI COVID-19 Contacts
+    - Program Indicator: Contacts
-      - Period : This year
-      - Org Unit : CHW Mahosot
+- Org Unit : 0001 CH Mahosot
+- Time Dimension : Date of notification (this is the enrollment date)

-   2. Explain the report and the program indicator you have added to this report
+   1. Explain the report and the program indicator you have added to this report
-   3. Add the program indicator for days between symptoms onset and consultation
+   2. Add the program indicator for days between symptoms onset and consultation

-   4. In data visualizer, create a bar chart showing the average days between onset and consultation across all level 3 OUs within Savannakhet
+5. In data visualizer, create a bar chart showing the average days between onset and consultation across all level 3 OUs within Phongsali
-      1. Create the chart using
  - Visualization Type : Bar Chart
  - Data
    - Data Type : Program Indicator
-         - Program : COVID-19 Case-based Surveillance Program
+   - Program : Case-based Surveillance Program
-         - Program Indicator : COVID-19 days between onset and consultation
+   - Program Indicator : CBS - Days between onset and consultation
  - Period : This Year
-       - Org Unit : Level 3 OUs within Savannakhet
+ - Org Unit : Level 3 (District) OUs within Phongsali
-      2. Explain the chart and based on what the program indicator is showing

 STOP!
 Have them perform *Exercise 3* in the learner's guide.

-5. Review the recap slide
+6. Review the recap slide
-6. Have them perform the assignment
+7. Have them perform the assignment

 ## Live Demo step by step

-### Create a pivot table in data visualizer using an enrollment program indicator from the Malaria case notification,investigation and response
+### Create a pivot table in data visualizer using a program indicator from the Malaria case notification,investigation and response

-Open the table "CBS - Measles/Rubella # specimens collected
-, last 6 months."
-This is the table that you will create.
+Open the table "MAL - CS - Cases detected through PCD Last 6 months" This is the table that you will create.
 You can explain the layout to the participants before continuing.

 Clear your inputs by going to Favorites -> New.